iba13001/Remote-Job-Market/README.md

 The Power Point slides have a summary of the research outcome

 ### Future Work
 More work can be done to classify the jobs using unsupervised learning.
-Also, machine learning can be built to predict the salary from job description.
+Also, a machine learning model can be built to predict the salary from job description.